Would you like to receive local news notifications on your desktop?

 They have also set up has an information line for the public to call with questions.
 Someone will answer your call during normal business hours (M-F, 8-4:30pm) at: 443-262-9900 or email: QACCOVID19.CallCenter@Maryland.gov

-The Wicomico County Health Department is currently vaccinating all priority groups listed in Phase 1, Phase 2A and are currently in Phase 2B.
+The Wicomico County Health Department is currently vaccinating with the state in Phase 3.

 To get a vaccine in Wicomico County, residents can email email@example.com with their name, what phase their are in and how you qualify (age, occupation, etc).
 You will get an email with a registration link, when it opens up again.
 You can also call (410) 912-6889.